 The Neonatal Clinical Nurse Specialist curriculum prepares graduates to apply for and sit for the Neonatal Clinical Nurse Specialist certification exam.

 Residency requirements: Clinical Rotations will be performed in the state of Oklahoma.
 Due to federal regulations from the Department of Education, the College of Nursing currently accepts applications for its online doctoral degree programs from residents of the states participating in the State Authorization Reciprocity Agreements (SARA).
-A list of participating states can be found at: http://nc-sara.org/sara-states-institutions.
+A list of participating states can be found at: https://nc-sara.org/directory/.
 Applicants are encouraged to check with their local State Boards of Nursing regarding any specific professional licensure requirements prior to applying or enrolling.

 Curriculum